adityasaky/tuf-taps/tap19.md

 OSTree, a package manager can distribute an entire filesystem tree.
 In some cases, such a tree can be the artifact itself, say an operating system image, but OSTree also makes it possible to distribute multiple artifacts using a single identifier--that of the root of the tree.
-The entire directory structure uses a Merkle tree under the hood.

 # Specification

-The key differences between regular file targets and content addressable objects such as Merkle DAG nodes are in how their hashes are computed and how the TUF verification workflow applies to them.
-As such, the key focus of this document is to articulate what is required to design a TUF implementation capable of recording Merkle objects.
-This TAP considers two content addressed systems that both use Merkle DAGs--Git and the Interplanetary Filesystem (IPFS).
-These systems differ significantly in the type of data each Merkle node represents.
-In Git, each node in the DAG represents a _commit_, or a record of changes made, while in IPFS, each DAG node represents a file, or the root of a tree of nodes that collectively represent a file.
-These systems are different enough to ensure the contents of this TAP can apply to multiple types of Merkle Tree or DAG systems not explicitly considered here.
+The TUF specification uses file hashes in a number of contexts.
+All Targets metadata entries are expected to record hashes of the corresponding entries using one or more algorithms.
+Snapshot metadata records the hashes of all Targets metadata considered valid at the time of its issuance, and Timestamp metadata points to the currently valid Snapshot metadata file.
+In each of these contexts, TUF operates with the assumption that the artifacts whose hashes are recorded are regular files.

+If these artifacts, TUF metadata or otherwise, were stored in a content addressed system instead, they would each already be associated with a unique identifier by that system created using the content of the artifact.
+Typically, the identifier is a hash calculated using an ecosystem-specific representation of the artifact.
+For examples, see the [motivating examples](#motivation).

+TUF can directly use these identifiers in its metadata instead of requiring users to calculate separate hash values.
+As TUF's metadata is agnostic to the hashing routine employed, this change does not require a change to the schema of how hashes are recorded.
+That said, TUF metadata will need to be updated to indicate the ecosystem in question.

 Presently, each entry in TUF's targets metadata has two key parts--the identification of the target, and the characteristics of the target.
-Incorporating Merkle objects will require consideration to both of these aspects, as well as to how they are handled during verification.

 ## Identifying the Target

-Currently, file targets are identified by a path that is relative to the repository's base URL.
-As discussed before, a Merkle DAG is a hash-based data structure, so every node is associated with a hash value.
-Therefore, as the identifier of each node is ecosystem specific, the strategy used to identify a target node will vary accordingly.
+As TUF is centered around regular file artifacts, each entry uses a path that is relative to the repository's base URL.
+In content addressed systems, the name is not as straightforward, and can instead be ecosystem specific.
+For example, in the Git use case, the entry's name can identify the repository and the Git ref the entry applies to.

-In order to support different Merkle DAG ecosystems, this TAP proposes using RFC 3986's URI structure for the target identifier.
-This has the following structure.
+Therefore, the entry must clearly identify the ecosystem it pertains to.
+This TAP proposes using RFC 3986's URI structure for the entry's identifier.

 ```
 <scheme>:<hier-part>
 ```

-The `scheme` contains a token that uniquely identifies the Merkle DAG ecosystem while `hier-part` contains the location or identifier of the specific target.
+The `scheme` contains a token that uniquely identifies the ecosystem while `hier-part` contains the location or identifier of the specific target.
+In the Git example, the `scheme` may be `git` and the `hier-part` can indicate the repository and other information.
+Note that the specifics of how this TAP applies to Git repositories must be recorded in the corresponding POUF, this document does not formally specify how it applies to any particular ecosystem.

-For example, every Git repository contains a Merkle DAG, in which every node is a commit object, and each commit has a unique identifier generated using SHA-1.
-So, when the Merkle DAG in question is that of a Git repository, the target identifier may point to the repository as a whole or perhaps a specific branch or tag within it.
-The details of a Git-specific implementation of this TAP must be communicated using a POUF.

 ```
 git:<repo identifier>